 - Pass/Fail.
-You may be able to get pass with merit (or some kind of special award) though, if you are outstanding.
 4AUs.
+You may be able to get pass with merit (or some kind of special award) though.
+I was awarded the title of “NTU President Research Scholar” on the basis of outstanding achievement, though I have no clue how common it is.
 They don’t give stipends anymore, beginning from my batch.
-I was registered in Sem 2 (HE9015 Undergraduate Research) but afaik the entire duration of the project was one academic year, or two semesters.
+I was registered in Sem 2 (HE9015 Undergraduate Research) but the entire duration of the project was one academic year, or two semesters.

 #Protips for Pros

 - Communicate with your professor (or your PhD student-in-charge, lel).
 I always set deadlines in advance and there was rarely, if ever, a period of time where we both did not know what was happening.
 Perhaps that was because I could always feel her disapproving spirit loom over my being, but whatever goes.

 - Take advantage of the opportunities the URECA body offers.
 This means participating in the workshops, poster presentations, conferences, blah.
 You may not win, but you will learn either way.
 Not only was I pushed out of my comfort zone, I also learnt to identify the people around me who actually cared for the things I was passionate about.
 (There were not many.)